 Sidenote: Despite the difference, you’ll see the word ‘header’ and ‘head’ being used interchangeably all across the internet; the above demarcation is there to make sure you do not get confused.

-How is Header Bidding Implemented?
+How is Header Bidding Implemented on WordPress Site?

-Okay, by knowing the difference, we understood that all the implementation happens within the head.
-But how?
 The implementation takes place in two steps.
 In the first step, we’ll add the code and in the second step, we’ll add the meta tags to your site.

 Meta tags will also go into the <head> of your site.
 They’ll be added to every page as per your site layout.
 They’ll help the script to understand where the traffic is coming from (homepage, section page, article page, search page, etc).
 By understanding the layout, the script will load only the relevant ad containers/units, making the delivery of the right ads without any delay.